sammccord/iceoh/README.md

 - Small, flexible, and fast
 - Modern and fully typed
+- Supports stacking tiles at different sizes and depths
 - Unopinionated.
 Built with `pixi.js` in mind, should will work anywhere.
 - Good enough